8:30 - 9:00 Light breakfast and networking

 In this interactive workshop, you'll learn how to launch your own café and leave with a clear roadmap and ready-to-use resources.

 Learn how to strengthen grassroots advocacy for age-friendly policies.
-Get a legislative update, then discover the Civic Academy – a proven program that builds community confidence in engaging policymakers.
+Get a legislative update from the Maine Council on Aging and AARP Maine.
+Then, discover the Civic Academy – a proven program that builds community confidence in engaging policymakers.
 Leave with practical tools to launch effective advocacy initiatives in your community.

 Jess Faye, Policy Director, Maine Council on Aging